DriftKit

 What I designed and built

 52+ components across two tiers — Showpieces (cursor-driven, physics-forward) and Standard (nav, buttons, inputs, tabs, accordion, dialog, and more).
 Live code view for each.
 Playground with mass/stiffness/damping sliders and a rendered spring curve.
 Multi-format code export.
+A fake product page demonstrates how the components compose in a real interface.
 All hosted on Vercel, all open source.

 Behind the build